 Definition: Research questions

-A research question is a concise inquiry that guides the direction of a research study or investigation.
+A research question is a concise enquiry that guides the direction of a research study or investigation.
 It articulates the specific type of subject that the researcher aims to explore, often framed in a way that suggests investigation or analysis.
 It serves as a fundamental element in the research process, guiding the selection of appropriate methodologies, the collection of evidence, and the interpretation of results.
-In essence, a research question serves as the starting point for scholarly inquiry, driving the pursuit of knowledge and understanding within a particular field.
+In essence, a research question serves as the starting point for scholarly enquiry, driving the pursuit of knowledge and understanding within a particular field.

 - ✓ 3D live preview of your individual configuration